Map Layer - Frames#

 yaw: 0

-we wanted to express the desire to place the vehicle map_0/vehicle_0 at a distance of 1m (along X) from the the street light map_0/street_light_0.
-In this case, relying solely on the hierarchical structure of the key would have forced a constraint between a vehicle and a street lamp that very likely did not exist.
+In this case, relying solely on the hierarchical structure of the key would have forced a constraint between two objects that may not have existed.

 Note

-While we could have achieved the same result even without the field relative_to simply by using the pose of the frame map_0/street_light_0 with respect to map_0 to compute the pose of the vehicle, this would have required a-priori compute and loss of information as well as a loss of readability and editability of the scenario.
+While we could have achieved the same result without the relative_to field, by using the pose of the map_0/street_light_0 object with respect to the map_0 object, this would have required a-priori compute and a loss of information, as well as a loss of readability and editability of the scenario.